lucamaiano/lungsystem/README.md

 ![Dialogflow 1](images/dialogflow2.png)

+If you want to use it on the project, you must deploy the application on a web server.
+The simply add the url of your server on the Fulfilment section of Dialogflow.

 ### Some Insight
 Once that you will be registered to the system and start to collect data, you will be able to visualize the data as follows.